 If you’re like me, you love spending time outdoors hiking and biking in the warm weather.
 But did you know there is a risk of developing a nasty rash from all that activity?

-Hikers rash is caused by consistent rubbing, and its technical name is exercise-induced vasculitis (EIV).
-The leading causes are exposure to hot weather, sunlight exposure, and prolonged periods of hiking, so basically prolonged exercise like thru-hiking itself lends itself to the occurrence.
+Hiker rash is caused by consistent rubbing, and its technical name is exercise-induced vasculitis (EIV).
+The leading causes are exposure to hot weather, sunlight exposure, and prolonged hiking periods, so a prolonged exercise like thru-hiking itself lends itself to the occurrence.

-While called a “rash” this is actually an inflammation issue with the blood vessels themselves.
+While called a “rash,” this is an inflammation issue with the blood vessels.

-For those who haven’t heard of EIV(1) before, basically, it looks like discoloration on your legs and ankles.
-This can and is frequently accompanied by swelling and can range from ankles to thighs which will frequently include red patches, dots, and even raised welts.
+For those who haven’t heard of EIV(1), it looks like discoloration on your legs and ankles.
+This can and is frequently accompanied by swelling and can range from ankles to thighs, frequently including red patches, dots, and even raised welts.

 In addition, this can be accompanied by itching, burning, tingling, or stinging in the area.
-Though there are some people who get none of these physical feelings though having hikers’ rash.
+Some people have no physical feelings, though they have hikers’ rash.

-An interesting point of note is that it is most common in exposed skin and not the skin that is under clothing items and less exposed to the sun, for a thru-hiker though this can last a long time as it will resolve on its own but hikers rash can last up to 10 days after leaving the area or conditions that bring it on.
+An interesting note is that it is most common in exposed skin, not the skin under clothing items, and less exposed to the sun.
+For a thru-hiker, though, this can last a long time as it will resolve on its own, but hikers rash can last up to 10 days after leaving the area or conditions that bring it on.

-As an interesting note: If you get hikers’ rash once it is been seen to have a much more common re-occurrence for you.
-So if it happens to you on your shakedown hikes, then work to develop your plan for the actual thru-hike to manage it.
+An interesting note: If you get hikers’ rash once, it is seen to have a much more common re-occurrence for you.
+So, if it happens to you on your shakedown hikes, work to develop your plan for the actual thru-hike to manage it.

 Use a Cool Washcloth

-If you bring some form of a camp towel, I use a ShamWow as it’s incredible for tent condensation cleanup, take it out and soak it in cold water from a stream, and lay it over the affected area to help drop the inflammation response in the area.
+If you bring some form of a camp towel, I use a ShamWow, as it’s incredible for tent condensation cleanup.
+Take it out, soak it in cold water from a stream, and lay it over the affected area to help drop the inflammation response.

 Elevate Your Feet

-This is a good thing for any hiker to do since you are going to have some level of blood pool lower in the body with the constant walking for 10+ hours each day.
+This is a good thing for any hiker to do since you will have some blood pool lower in the body with constant walking for 10+ hours each day.

-Putting your legs up allows the body to use gravity to assist in blood flow.
+Putting your legs up allows the body to use gravity to flow blood.

 Soak Your Feet and Legs

-When you find a decent stream with some depth stop and take your shoes off and get them into the flowing cool bath using the water.
+When you find a decent stream with some depth, stop, take your shoes off, and get them into the flowing cool bath using the water.

-This will help to drop the overall inflammatory response from the area and assist with general swelling and feels terrific in humid weather!
+This will help to drop the overall inflammatory response from the area and assist with general swelling.
+It feels terrific in humid weather!

 Protect Your Skin From Sun Exposure